fugudesign/maintenance-switch/readme.txt

 2. Extract the `maintenance-switch` directory to your computer
 3. Upload the `maintenance-switch` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard
+5. Navigate to 'Settings' > 'Maintenance Switch'
+6. Adjust and save your settings

 == Frequently Asked Questions ==